 We didn't experience any durability issues during our testing period but did notice some complaints about the Trail series in other online user reviews, including seams blowing out and zipper quality issues, and our score reflects that a little.

-The body of the pack is made of lightweight nylon, but the bottom is made with a slightly thicker nylon, which we appreciated as it is a high-wear spot in most packs.
+The body of the pack is lightweight rip-stop nylon, but the bottom is a slightly thicker nylon, which we appreciate as it is a high-wear spot in most bags.
 We also had to take into account that REI only warranties its product now for the first year against defects — after that, you are out of luck.
 Other companies, like Osprey, offer a lifetime guarantee, which is something worth paying a little extra for if you are notoriously hard on your gear.

 This is a great daypack for those who either pack super light or don't like to use hip belts on their day hikes.
 While there are enough extra attachments on the outside of the REI Trail 25 to carry gear for an overnight trip, it's hard for us to recommend it for that purpose, as your shoulders probably won't be very happy if you load this pack down and then hike for miles in it.
 Light day hikes are the way to go with this model, and we found it particularly useful when heading out with some young kids.
 We were able to stuff three rain jackets and extra layers in it along with snacks without it being too heavy.

-This pack retails for $80, which is a real steal in a category full of $130-$140 packs.
+This pack retails for $80, which is a real steal in a category full of $130-$150 packs.
 If you're getting into hiking and laying out a lot of money for all of the gear you need (shoes/boots/clothes/camping equipment, etc.), you can save a lot of money on this purchase and still get a decent bag.

-The REI Co-op Trail 25 has a lot going for it, including comfortable shoulder straps, great features, and a lightweight construction.
+The REI Co-op Trail 25 has a lot going for it, including comfortable shoulder straps, great features, and lightweight construction.
 If it had a proper hip belt, it would even be in contention for our Editors' Choice award, but unfortunately, that compromised its comfort a bit.
 Hip belts aren't for everyone though, and if you're the type of hiker who rarely does theirs up on a day hike, then this might be the best choice for you.